 Deciding At What Age To Give A Kid A Smartphone

-It's the time of year when kids are thinking about their holiday wishlists.
-So, what's a parent to do when a child, possibly a very young child, asks for ... a smartphone?
+It's the time of year when kids are thinking about their holiday wish lists.
+So what's a parent to do when a child, possibly a very young child, asks for a smartphone?

-We hear that smartphones can be addictive, that screen time can hurt learning, but can't these mini-computers also teach kids about responsibility and put educational apps at their tiny fingertips?
+We hear that smartphones can be addictive, that screen time can hurt learning, but can't these minicomputers also teach kids about responsibility and put educational apps at their tiny fingertips?

-To learn more, let's look at two families; one where smartphones are allowed for elementary to middle school-aged kids, and one where they are not.
+To learn more, let's look at two families: one where smartphones are allowed for elementary to middle school-aged kids, and one where they are not.

 Sydney Crowe is in sixth grade and has a smartphone.
 While she admits she mostly uses it for "playing games and watching television," her mom, Patty, says that's not why Sydney got the phone.